DBCG/crmi-ig/input/pages/artifact-repository-service.md

     5. predecessor: Returning all artifacts that have the given artifact as a predecessor
 5. **SHOULD** support minimum write capability:
     1. Support the _publish_ action by either the `create` or `put` interaction
-        1. The artifact must conform to at least the appropriate shareable and publishable profiles for the artifact
+        1. The artifact **SHALL** conform to at least the appropriate shareable and publishable profiles for the artifact
     2. Support the _retire_ action using an `update` interaction
-        1. The artifact must be in `active` status and update is only allowed to change the status to `retired` and update the `date` (and other metadata appropriate to indicate retired status)
+        1. The artifact **SHALL** be in `active` status and the update is only allowed to change the status to `retired` and update the `date` (and other metadata appropriate to indicate retired status)
-    3. Support the _remove_ action using a `delete` interaction
+    3. Support the _remove_ action using a `delete` interaction, removing an artifact and all its children
+        1. The operation **SHOULD** return a transaction-response bundle that contains the contents of all the deleted resources

 ### Authoring Artifact Repository